-A process library describes a system of activities with a well-contoured business function, making them suitable for sharing and reusability.
-You can find a more detailed approach on the subject on the About Libraries page in our Studio guide.
+A library describes a system of activities with a well-contoured business function, making them suitable for sharing and reusability.
+You can find a more detailed approach on the subject on the About Libraries page in the UiPath Studio guide.

-Explicitly, on the Libraries page, you can view and delete all the libraries that had been published from UiPath Studio, as well as those that were uploaded manually.
-There you can see the version of each package and release notes for each version, if any (should be added in Studio to better keep track of changes between versions).
+From the Libraries page, you can view and delete all the libraries that had been published from UiPath Studio, as well as those that were uploaded manually.
+There you can see the version of each package and release notes for each version if any (should be added in Studio to better keep track of changes between versions).

-Using v3 feed URLs results in a couple of display issues with packages.
+Using v3 NuGet feed URLs results in a couple of display issues with packages.